levshina/JesusNT/README.md

 # JesusNT
-Forms of Jesus in New Testament translations
+Forms of Jesus in New Testament translations: same or different.